H-IAAC/data_collection_server/README.md

 - **server.sh:** Script to start/stop the solution.

 ## Build Docker:
-**Note:** When you are building the your own docker image, the code base will be the same from your git branch.
+When you are building the your own docker image, the code base will be the same from your git branch.
 So please, **make sure you are in the correct branch**.
 And configurations as password and server url (for auth token) may need your own configuration, so please **remember to review the config file** in *preprocessor/config/config.json*.

 - If you are running with CUDA for video processing:
 ```
 docker compose -f docker-compose_cuda.yml build
 docker compose -f docker-compose_cuda.yml up
 ```
+_Note: Only use the **build command** when you are building a new image, otherwise, you can go straight to the **up command**._

 - Otherwise, use this command for CPU processing:
 ```
 docker compose -f docker-compose_cpu.yml build
 docker compose -f docker-compose_cpu.yml up
 ```
+_Note: Only use the **build command** when you are building a new image, otherwise, you can go straight to the **up command**._

 ## Build without Docker:
 **Note:** Step below are only necessary if you are not using docker.
 ### Pre processor: